This post may contain affiliate links. Please see my disclosure policy for details.

 The Stratford Guildhall was then built some years later and the building dates back to the 15th century.

-Originally the house was made from timber frames that slotted together like IKEA flat pack furniture!
-You can even see the Roman numerals inscribed today to guide them where to put the pieces.
+Originally the house was made from timber frames that slotted together like IKEA flat-pack furniture!
+You can even see the Roman numerals inscribed today to guide them on where to put the pieces.

-Then the middle white parts, or Wattle and Daub, was used to fill in the rest, made out of clay and animal dung!
+Then the middle white parts, or Wattle and Daub, were used to fill in the rest, made out of clay and animal dung!
 Nice!

 Supposedly, Will Shakespeare paid towards restorations of this chapel as it was next door to New Place.

 Today, we can pop in for FREE to see these recovered paintings in this gorgeous chapel!
 You can find a stunning stained glass window inside.
 I absolutely loved stopping in here.
 It’s a small chapel, but good things come in small packages.